-You can browse the federal court system database, as well as online portals for the New York and Florida court systems if you’re so inclined.
-And this doesn’t even count the suits levied against Trump since he became president.
-There’s simply too much to look through, so we reviewed the biggest, most public lawsuits.
+You can browse the federal court system database, as well as online portals for the New York and Florida court systems.
+This doesn’t even count the suits levied against Trump since his presidency.
+There’s simply too much to review, so we chose 15 of his biggest, most public lawsuits.
 (No. 8 involves the most ridiculous, expensive lawsuit from Trump we’ve ever seen.)

 Next: A government sting leads to legal troubles.